TimOliver/WebP-Cocoa/Tests/README.md

 required.
 All outputs and compiler/SwiftPM caches remain under `build/tests/`;
 failed runs are retained for inspection.
 The synthetic fixtures and reproduction instructions are documented in [Fixtures/README.md](Fixtures/README.md).

+Run `python3 scripts/test-xcode-consumer.py` for the Xcode staging regression.
+It builds real iOS app targets with SwiftPM product dependencies for generic device and simulator destinations, checking `ProcessXCFramework` and linking both decoding and full-codec combinations.
+It accepts `--package PATH` for an extracted release or a package manifest with remote binary URLs.
+No booted simulator or signing identity is required.